FAQs-banner

 The process can be summarised as follows:

-1. An initial meeting with you, preferably in person or alternatively at the telephone;
+1. An initial meeting with you, in person or alternatively by videoconference;

 2. You give us all relevant documentation e.g. payslips, bank interest, rental summaries, etc; We need to receive everything at least one month before the deadline.